by Collyn Rivers

 Maximum dimensions for a large fifth-wheel trailer

-Australian RV and towing rules stipulate that travel trailers and camper trailers less than 4.5 tonnes must have a compliance plate (currently) self-certified by the manufacturer or importer.
+Australian RV and towing rules stipulate that caravans and camper trailers less than 4.5 tonnes must have a compliance plate (currently) self-certified by the manufacturer or importer.
 It confirms the vehicle complies with the Motor Vehicle Standards Act 1989.
 The plate must specifically show the manufacturer’s or importer’s name, trailer model, vehicle identification number (17-digit), date of manufacture and Aggregate Trailer Mass.
 It must also include this statement.
 ‘This trailer was manufactured to comply with the Motor Vehicle Standards Act 1989’.

 All information on the compliance plate (and/or otherwise supplied) must be true and correct for that specific vehicle.
 It should reasonably be expected this information to be accurate but this cannot be taken for granted.
 Discrepancies related to declared mass occur because some makers produce only standard products.
 If the declared tare mass is that ex-factory (see above) it may not include dealer-supplied and installed optional extras.
 If this arises, contact your state or jurisdictions equivalent of NSW’s Department of Fair Trading if the discrepancy seriously prejudices the RV’s usability (measuring errors of a few kgs, however, are inevitable.